Is San Sebastian Worth Visiting? Yes! Here’s why

 San Sebastian is a coastal city in the Basque Country, northern Spain.
 It’s near the French border and sits on the Bay of Biscay, surrounded by mountains.

-Although part of mainland Spain, the Basque Region is an autonomous community which means it has its own government and a high degree of self-governance, including its own language and cultural traditions.
+Although part of mainland Spain, the Basque Region is an autonomous community, which means it has its own government and a high degree of self-governance, including its own language and cultural traditions.

-San Sebastian vs Donostia – What’s the Difference?
+San Sebastian vs Donostia: What’s the Difference?

-Reasons to Visit San Sebastian (Or Not)
+9 Great Reasons to Visit San Sebastian

-Beachfront Setting
+1. Beachfront Setting

-Excellent Food and Wine
+2. Excellent Food and Wine

 One of the things I knew about northern Spain before visiting the region was that it’s renowned for excellent food.
 I wasn’t disappointed!

-San Sebastian is famous for its pintxos (pronounced pin-chos), which are small snacks typically served in bars.
+It’s famous for its pintxos (pronounced pin-chos), which are small snacks typically served in bars.
 These delicious bites have a long history and are a huge part of Basque culture.

 What Food is San Sebastian Known For